 Nampeyo could turn out pots faster than Fannie could paint them so the painting chores were divided among Fannie, Daisy Hooee, Annie Healing and, to a lesser amount, a couple other nieces (like Lena Charlie).

 Fannie also helped her father with polishing the pots.
 She signed some of those early works as "Nampeyo" because her mother could neither read nor write.
-Later they began signing pots they made together as "Nampeyo Fannie" while pots she made by herself were signed "Fannie Nampeyo" with her Corn Clan symbol.
+Later she began signing pots they made together as "Nampeyo Fannie" while pots she made by herself were signed "Fannie Nampeyo" with her Corn Clan symbol.
 Pots painted by Daisy and others were signed differently.

 "Nampeyo" was actually the title of the matriarch of the Hopi-Tewa Corn Clan at First Mesa and Fannie assumed that role after her mother died.
 She also made quilts and developed a successful business selling tamales at Keams Canyon.
 She and her husband were among the first Hopi to become Mormons.
 All of their seven children completed high school and most went on to college.
 All of them learned the traditional ways of making pottery and all became excellent potters in their own right.